stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step3.md

 ![image](/assets/images/FarmerTrials/open-refine-21.png)

+## 5. Remove duplicate records from plot_data

+Finally, we need to resolve the issue of the records we deleted.
+We deleted 14 records from hh_info.
+We need to also **delete the corresponding records from plot_data**.
+We can do this within Heidi.

+Select the plot_data table.
+Using Heidi's filter, we can add a statement to only show records where the form_ID is in the list of deleted records.
+Using the list we saved earlier, create the following filter:

+![Add Image of displaying data and filtering]

+`form_ID in (116,121,127,134,140,142,172,179,185,186,246,247,335,345);`

+Apply this filter to only see records where the form_ID is one of the listed numbers.
+Then, we can simply select all and delete.

+![Add Image of deletion process]

 ## 5. Repeat the process for all other datasets

-You should repeat this process for both _plot_data_ and _preference_data_ datasets, and try to remove as many inconsistencies as possible.
+You should this process of cleaning for both _plot_data_ and _preference_data_ datasets, and try to remove as many inconsistencies as possible.

 In the [next step](/case-study/farmer-plot-trials/step-4) we will link the data together using relationships.